“Woke up, got out of bed, dragged a comb across my head

-In my opinion, a happy face life is not an authentic life.
-Dark feelings and thoughts are part of a human life.
-Do you love life, or only the happy part of it?
+A happy face life is not an authentic life.
+Dark feelings and thoughts are part of life.
 Can we discard the happy faces within us, and simply wear our own faces?

 What is the foremost duty of a spiritual path?
 It is not that we develop as spiritual seekers, but that we develop as spiritual finders.
 It is not that we develop as believers, but that we develop as knowers.
 It is not that we share campfires of common belief, but that we each be guided to enter the wilderness of the Mystery, and therein light the fire of our own experience of True Nature.